pyrologic/pyrologjs/README.md

 ## About

-- **pyrologjs** is small, lightweight yet powerful logging facility for use in JavaScript and/or TypeScript modules.
+- **pyrologjs** is a small, lightweight yet powerful logging facility for use in JavaScript and/or TypeScript modules.
-It can be used on web sites as in code for nodejs or similar environments.
+It can be used for web sites as well as in code for nodejs or similar environments.

 - **pyrologjs** itself is written entirely in TypeScript and compiled and bundled using [rollup.js](https://rollupjs.org/guide/en/).
 The code provided by this package is neither minimized nor mangled nor compressed.
 This allows you to bundle the package along